ineiti/fledger/experiments/README.md

 Check `exp1-dummy` for an example of both (fledger-send is blocking and fledger-recv is non-blocking).

+## Create hosts file for a new experiment

+When creating a new experiment, there is a simple (but imperfect) command to generate the hosts file.
+It's `mrg nodes generate inventory expX.fledger.abehsser > hosts`

+- abehsser is the project name
+- fledger the experiment name
+- expX the reservation name).

+You'll need to modify it to:

+1. Group the nodes together in a \[nodes\] group.
+2. Put the central server  in a \[central\] group.
+3. Remove the router.

 ## Running experiments

 ### Setup mergeTB